Divkix/ProxyGrab/docs/faq.md

 Yes, I'll be more providers when I find them!
 It would be great to get many proxies at a time.

 ## Does the list contain duplicate proxies?
-No, since v0.2.1, they list is being cleaned to prevent duplication of proxies.
+No, since v0.2.1, the list is being cleaned to prevent duplication of proxies.